HimanshiGoel10/HimanshiGoel10/README.md

 - :100: Coding is my passion.
 - 📫 Committed to continuous learning and exploring new technologies.
 - 🚀 Dedicated to leveraging technology for positive impact and innovation.
-- 🌟 I always believe in doing good and following the path of kindness and values.
+- 🌟 I always believe in doing good and following the path of kindness and good values.

 ## Tech Stack
 ![C++](https://img.icons8.com/color/48/000000/c-plus-plus-logo.png)